-Class I, Class II, Class IV and Class D shares of the Funds are subject to fees pursuant to an Administrative Services Plan (the "Plan") adopted by the Trust.
+Class I, Class IV, Class D, Class X and Class Z shares of the Funds are subject to fees pursuant to an Administrative Services Plan (the "Plan") adopted by the Trust.
 These fees are paid by a Fund to insurance companies or their affiliates (including those that are affiliated with Nationwide) who provide administrative support services to variable insurance contract holders on behalf of the Funds and are based on the average daily net assets of the applicable share class.
-Under the Plan, a Fund may pay an insurance company or its affiliates a maximum annual fee of 0.25% with respect to Class I, Class II and Class D shares, and 0.20% with respect to Class IV shares; however, many insurance companies do not charge the maximum permitted fee or even a portion thereof.
+Under the Plan, a Fund may pay an insurance company or its affiliates a maximum annual fee of 0.25% with respect to Class I, Class II and Class D shares, 0.20% with respect to Class IV shares, 0.01% for Class X and Class Z shares of the NVIT Columbia Overseas Value Fund. and 0.12% for Class X and Class Z shares of the NVIT Mellon Dynamic U.S. Equity Income Fund: however, many insurance companies do not charge the maximum permitted fee or even a portion thereof.
 Class P and Class Y shares do not pay an administrative services fee.